G-Core/product-documentation/documentation/waap/waap-policies/waf-and-owasp-top-threats.md

 The WAF & OWASP Top 10 policy group contains a robust set of policies that protect your application against the most critical security risks standardized by the <a href="https://owasp.org/" target="_blank">Open Web Application Security Project (OWASP)</a>.

+Some policies in this policy group also block the response phase of a request to prevent data leakage.
+For example, the Personally identifiable information (PII) policy can block a response if personal or private information is detected.
+In such cases, the request will return a status code **200 OK**, but the response will be blocked.

 ## Configure policy group

 You can review the WAF and OWASP top threats policy group and enable or disable its policies in the <a href="https://accounts.gcore.com/reports/dashboard" target="_blank">Gcore Customer Portal</a>: